-The Management System we operate incorporates continuous improvement mechanisms that allow us to monitor our effectiveness against our standards, procedures and policies and to instigate improvement initiatives where relevant.
+The management system we operate incorporates continuous improvement mechanisms that allow us to monitor our effectiveness against our standards, procedures and policies and to instigate improvement initiatives where relevant.
 An important source of information for improvement comes from client feedback and we would ask you to inform the Senior Clerk or Team Leader immediately should you experience any difficulty with our Chambers, its staff or its members.
-We have appropriate internal procedures for addressing clients' concerns and take their comments seriously.
-Please feel free to contact the clerks with any feedback you have about chambers.
+We have appropriate internal procedures for addressing clients’ concerns and take comments seriously.
+Please feel free to contact the clerks with any feedback you have about Chambers.

-To view the decision data published by the Legal Ombudsman in relation to complaints raised and upheld, please click here.
+View the decision data published by the Legal Ombudsman in relation to complaints raised and upheld.

-To view the Barristers Register, held by our regulator, the Bar Standards Board, please click here.
+View the Barristers Register, held by our regulator, the Bar Standards Board.

 We have strategic development and planning processes in place to ensure that clear objectives are set and the services we provide keep pace with changing client needs and a rapidly changing legal profession.
 We welcome your views regarding our services and to this end would encourage you to provide feedback regarding the service provided either on a case-by-case basis or during training and social events.
 From time to time, we will also conduct surveys to gauge opinion on how well we are achieving our objectives and would appreciate a few minutes of your time in completing the form if you are one of our clients selected, at random, to participate in this process.